Published By Janet Gershen-Siegel at April 7, 2018

 There is a $50,000 guaranteed minimum for a line.
 You can get $25,000 – 100,000 in the first 30 days.
 However, you will be denied if you have a consumer credit utilization rate of over 30%.

-They do not obtain SBA Loans or give them out.
-Rather, they can help companies apply for these.
+This online lender does not obtain SBA Loans or give them out.
+Rather, this particular online lender can help companies apply for these.

 $1,000 – $5 million is available in funding through LenCred.
-They will help you get equipment financing.
-However, they do not seem to actually provide it.
+This online lender will help you get equipment financing.
+However, this online lender does not seem to actually provide it.

 Online lender LenCred offers 2 to 10 year repayment terms.
 You need to have $10,000 or more in monthly revenues if you have bad credit.
 Your business can get up to $50,000.
-They can also facilitate Factoring and IRA/401(k) Financing.
+This online lender can also facilitate Factoring and IRA/401(k) Financing.

 There is an origination fee of 8%, which is capped at $5,000.

-The biggest disadvantage is that the time to funding is slower compared to a number of other lenders in the online space.
-Another disadvantage is that entrepreneurs who have been relying on their personal credit cards to fund their businesses are probably going to have too high a credit utilization rate to qualify for LenCred’s offerings.
+The biggest disadvantage is that the time to funding is slower in comparison to a number of other lenders in the online space.
+Another disadvantage is that business owners who have been relying on their personal credit cards to fund their businesses are probably going to have too high a credit utilization rate to qualify for LenCred’s offerings.

-The companies which will most likely do well with LenCred need financing but can afford to wait a month.
-Companies which will not do well are those where the entrepreneur has been relying too heavily on personal credit, thereby driving up their credit utilization rate.
-The monthly revenue requirement is high – a company just getting on its feet is not going to qualify.
+So the companies which will most likely do well with LenCred need financing but can afford to wait a month.
+However, companies which will not do well are those where the business owner has been relying too heavily on personal credit, thereby driving up their credit utilization rate.
+Also, the monthly revenue requirement is high – a company just getting on its feet is not going to qualify.